 Next, add the vanilla extract and the first egg and beat slowly until mostly combined.
 Then add the remaining egg and mix until well combined, still mixing everything on low speed.
 Now, add the yogurt and spices and continue mixing until combined.
 Fold in the melted white chocolate.

-Change mixer attachment to a whisk and beat on medium-high speed for 5 minutes or so until completely smooth and lump-free.
+Change mixer attachment to a whisk and beat on medium-high speed for 1-2 minutes or so until completely smooth and lump-free.
+NOTE: DO NOT OVER-MIX.
+Be sure to stop once the batter becomes smooth.

 Pour the batter into the prepared pan until ¾ filled.
 NOTE: Leaving a bit of room at the top prevents the cheesecake from spilling over while baking.